quandyfactory/Quandy/README.markdown

 * Changes:

-    * Fixed bug in form so that input, select, textarea container title attributes have any html stripped out of the title
+    * Fixed bug in Formfields() so that input, select, textarea container title attributes have any html stripped out of the title

 ### Version: 0.46